Oprah Never Considered a Presidential Run — Until Trump

 Rubenstein said it's clear that experience running the government isn't a prerequisite, since Trump was elected without ever serving in office.

 "I thought 'Oh, gee, I don't have the experience, I don't know enough.'
 And now I'm thinking, '...Oh...Oh!'"
-Oprah replied, with an intrigued look on her face as the audience applauded.
+Winfrey replied, with an intrigued look on her face as the audience applauded.

-Days after Trump won the election, filmmaker Michael Moore appeared on CNN's "State of the Union" and voiced support for an Oprah run.
+Days after Trump won the election, filmmaker Michael Moore appeared on CNN's "State of the Union" and voiced support for a Winfrey run.

 "Democrats would be better off if they ran Oprah or Tom Hanks," he said.
 "Why don't we run beloved people?"